lightstep/cloud-native-observability/02 - customers-and-engineers.md

 Observability is about two distinct groups of people, and their concerns.
 These groups are **customers** and **engineers**.
-Customers are anyone that uses a system to do something useful, Engineers are anyone who are responsible for that system.
+Customers are anyone that uses a system to do something useful.
+Engineers are anyone who are responsible for that system.
 Within those extremely broad categories, there's an entire universe of possibility; customers have different needs, wants, expectations, desires, and tolerances for system failure and latency.
 Engineers, as well, have differing